RaviTambade/TAP/FAQ.md

 </details>
 <details>
 <summary>Who's your average student?</summary>
 Our classrooms are filled with smart, tenacious people who are excited (and a bit nervous) to embark on a new journey into tech careers.
 Students come from a variety of professional backgrounds — from yoga instructors, healthcare professionals, to retail sales professionals and just about everything in between.
 We believe tech should reflect the diversity of the real world.
 We celebrate all backgrounds, races, ethnicities, orientations, and gender identities.
 Our affinity groups are a great way to connect with other people who share your walk of life.
-We strive to create a collaborative, diverse classroom and if you’ve made it this far into the FAQ, you’ll fit right in.
+We strive to create a online collaborative, diverse classroom and if you’ve made it this far into the FAQ, you’ll fit right in.
 </details>
 <details>
 <summary>What are you looking for in a candidate?</summary>
 Our most successful students come to us with some, but not a ton, of programming experience.
-Many of our students have dabbled in code through online tutorials and courses through Codecademy or Udacity.
+Many of our students have dabbled in code through online tutorials and courses through Youtube, Codecademy or Udacity.
 We’re looking for students who are smart, tenacious, resourceful and hardworking.
 It should go without saying, but an interest in coding everyday is a must.
 You’ve gotta like it!
 We want candidates that are self-motivated and committed to the Transflower Acceleration Program (TAP).
 There will be assignments that have to be completed at night and over weekends, so candidates should be prepared to put in the necessary work to be successful.
 They also need to be punctual for every class and resourceful in how they complete coursework.
 Learning any new skill can become frustrating, so it’s important to see this opportunity as a welcome challenge, rather than a stress-inducing problem.
 </details>
 <details>
-<summary>To qualify for our bootcamps, an individual must be 18 years or older and have their Bacholors in Engineering or MCA, MCS.
+<summary>To qualify for our bootcamps, an individual must be 18 years or older and have their Bacholors in Engineering or MCA, MCS.</summary>

 </details>
 <details>
 <summary>Do I need to have a bachelor's degree?</summary>
-A bachelor’s degree is not required to get into our coding bootcamps.
-We’ve had many students without degrees become very successful and find great jobs that they love.
-One of the coolest parts about coding bootcamps is it is a way to enter this field without a degree.
-However, it’s important to note that some jobs in the tech industry will require a four-year degree.
+Yes, A bachelor’s degree is required to get into our TAP FullStack bootcamps.
+It would be difficult for undergraduate to  invest time for TAP FullSTack BootCamp from thier existing college activities.
+You could learn coding happily when there is not any other stress of other activities. it’s important to note that some jobs in the tech industry will require a four-year degree.
 </details>
 <details>
 <summary>Do I need to be good at math?</summary>